pmem/vltrace/CONTRIBUTING.md

 Your contributions are most welcome!
 You'll find it is best to begin with a conversation about your changes, rather than just writing a bunch of code and contributing it out of the blue.
-There are several good ways to suggest new features, offer to add a feature, or just begin a dialog about the vltrace:
+The only way to suggest new features, offer to add a feature, or just begin a dialog about the vltrace is:

 * Open an issue in GitHub